-Menopausal belly fat is linked with testosterone, estrogen and progesterone.
+Menopausal belly fat is linked with testosterone, estrogen, and progesterone.
 All of these hormones have important function in your metabolism.
 They keep your muscle mass at youthful levels and help you keep active.
-The also directly affect how your body uses nutrients.
+They also directly affect how your body uses nutrients.

 Loss of muscle mass is natural as we age and menopause exacerbates the problem with these hormonal changes.

-During menopause your estrogen levels can fluctuate.
+During menopause, your estrogen levels can fluctuate.
 Fluctuations and high levels of estrogen are associated with water retention.
-Water retention can mask fat loss and make you looks a lot heavier than your really are.
+Water retention can mask fat loss and make you look a lot heavier than you really are.

-The bad thing is that all the fat your see is really fat.
+The bad thing is that all the fat you see is really fat.
 You can’t take water retention supplements or drugs to lose 5 pounds overnight.